-We expect to receive net proceeds from the sale of the Units that we are offering, without exercise of the underwriter's over-allotment option, to be approximately \$ million, after deduction of underwriting discounts and commissions and estimated expenses payable by us, as described in the section below titled "Underwriting."
-If the underwriter's over-allotment option is exercised in full, we estimate the net proceeds will be approximately \$ million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, as described in the section below titled "Underwriting."
-This amount does not include the proceeds that we may receive in connection with any exercise of the warrants issued in this offering.
-Assuming all of the warrants issued in this offering were exercised in full at the exercise price of \$ per share, which is % of the last reported sale price of our common stock on The NASDAQ Capital Market on , 2017, we estimate that we would receive additional net proceeds of approximately \$ million.
+We expect to receive net proceeds from the sale of 647,482 Class A Units and 8,100 Class B Units that we are offering to be approximately \$8 million (or approximately \$9.4 million if the underwriter exercises its overallotment option in full), assuming a public offering price of \$1.39 per Class A Unit, which was the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017, and \$1,000 per Class B Unit, after deduction of underwriting discounts and commissions and estimated expenses payable by us, as described in the section below titled "Underwriting."
+Assuming all of the warrants issued in this offering were exercised in full at the exercise price of \$1.74 per share, which is 125% of the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017, we estimate that we would receive additional net proceeds of approximately \$11.2 million.
 We cannot predict when or if the warrants will be exercised, however, and it is possible that the warrants may expire and never be exercised.